grafana/grafana/docs/sources/panels/panel-library.md

 1. In **Library panel name**, enter the name.
 1. In **Save in folder**, select the folder to save the library panel.
 By default, the General folder is selected.
 1. Click **Create library panel** to save your changes.
+1. Save the dashboard.

 Optionally, you can click title of the panel and then click **More > Create Library panel**.
+Next, follow the instructions Step 5 in the procedure above.

    {{< figure src="/static/img/docs/library-panels/create-lib-panel-from-edit-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the edit panel" >}}

-   Then follow the instructions from
+Also, library panels can also be created using the “Share” option for any panel.

-Once created, you can modify the library panel.  can be modified, and once saved, all instances of the library panel will represent these modifications.
+Once created, you can modify the library panel using any dashboard on which it appears.
+Once the library panel changes are saved, all instances of the library panel will reflect these modifications.

 ## Add a library panel